 Tips for the visit of the cathedral

 You can visit the cathedral without paying admission (hours, see above).
-But in the paid admission, however, the chorus, the visit of the roof and the museum is included.
-Would you like to enjoy this beautiful church building something quiet, the paid admission is also worth for a visit.
+But in the paid admission the chorus, the visit of the roof and the museum are included.
+If you'd like to enjoy this beautiful church building when it's quiet, visiting during paid admission hours is also worth it.

 New: Tickets directly by e-mail!